xapple/gefes/README.md

     export PATH="$PYENV_ROOT/bin:$PATH"
     eval "$(pyenv init -)"

-Relaunch your shell and type these commands to get the right version of python now:
+Relaunch your shell and type these commands to get the right version of python:

     pyenv install 2.7.6
     pyenv rehash